-As some of our readers are aware, I just returned from Washington DC lobbying Congress to force the cruise lines to abide by existing law.
+As some of our readers know, I just returned from Washington, D.C., lobbying Congress to force the cruise lines to abide by existing law.
 What do I mean?
-Well, existing law requires that cruise lines doing business in the US, have a man overboard, or "MOB" system to warn and even prevent MOB's and their tragic aftermaths.
-So first, I must say, when I saw this story on the news the other day, I was floored.
+Well, existing law requires cruise lines doing business in the U.S. to have a man overboard or “M.O.B.” system to warn and prevent M.O.B.s and their tragic aftermaths.
+So first, when I saw this story on the news the other day, I was floored.

-The FBI is now investigating the death of a senior woman aboard a cruise ship in route to San Diego.
-The woman boarded a Holland America cruise ship at San Francisco with other passengers for a seven day Mexico cruise.
-The vessel has been identified as the MSVeendam, though authorities have not released the identity of the senior woman.
+The F.B.I. is now investigating a senior woman’s death aboard a cruise ship en route to San Diego.
+The woman boarded a Holland America cruise ship in San Francisco with other passengers for a seven-day Mexico cruise.
+The vessel has been identified as the MSVeendam, though authorities have not released the senior woman’s identity.

-According to officials at the time the woman went overboard, there were approximately 2,000 passengers and crew members aboard the MS Veedam.
+According to officials, approximately 2,000 passengers and crew members were aboard the M.S.
+Veendam when the woman went overboard.
 Many of the passengers were celebrating the New Year.
-One passenger, Patricia English said that she knew something was seriously wrong when she could hear the ship stopping and turning about.
+One passenger, Patricia English, said that she knew something was seriously wrong when she could hear the ship stopping and turning about at sea.
 She said she also listened to a loud alarm and saw a bright flare.

-Another passenger saw the woman who was only identified as an 88-year-old Canadian climb out on her balcony and leaned over the rail.
-The passenger who saw the event did not want to be identified.
-But she wanted to tell what she saw after the San Diego Medical Examiner ruled the 88-year-old woman’s death a suicide.
+Another passenger saw the 88-year-old Canadian woman enter her cabin’s balcony, leaning over its protective rail.
+The passenger-witness wished to remain unidentified.
+But she wanted people to know the truth after hearing the San Diego Medical Examiner ruled the 88-year-old woman’s death a suicide.

 But the witness passenger said the woman had leaned over the rail to jump, but then she turned around to go back inside.
 Except she suddenly slipped and fell from the balcony.
 So I am not concerned with the medical examiner.

-In any event, the woman was found by rescuers and pulled from the water.
-But they had found her too late to revive her.
-According to the passengers, the ship continued to San Diego, which was approximately another two hours.
-According to Holland America officials, they are assisting the family of the 88-year-old Canadian woman during this challenging time.
+In any event, rescuers located the woman’s lifeless body, pulling her remains from the water, but they were too late to revive her.
+According to the passengers, the ship continued to San Diego for approximately two more hours.
+According to Holland America officials, they assist the 88-year-old Canadian woman’s family during this challenging time.

 Great question.
-Well, based on our research, the cruise lines believe that the technology does not exist, or that it is “tested,” whatever that means.
-No really, here are their quotes.
+Based on our research, the cruise lines believe that the technology does not exist or is “tested,” whatever that means.
+Below are their quotes.
 We will let you decide if they are being honest or not.

-One can see above, a cruise ship industry defense attorney, Mr. Maltzman, says he does not even know if the technology exists.
+As noted above, cruise ship industry defense attorney Maltzman says he does not even know if the technology exists.
 Let’s put this in perspective.
-The law requiring MOB safety systems was passed in 2010, and it is now 2014, and there is still no MOB system in place on most cruise ships who do business in the USA.
-And once again, in a prestigious ABA Journal article, Maltzman says “I don’t think the technology exists.”
+Congress passed the law requiring M.O.B. safety systems in 2010, which is now 2021, and there is still no M.O.B. system in place on most cruise ships that do business in the U.S.A.
+And once again, in a prestigious A.B.A.
+Journal article, Maltzman says, “I don’t think the technology exists.”
 But wait, there’s more to this tale.

 In an excellent article located here: